+Subject Type ELECTIVE SUBJECT

 Faculty LIFESTYLE INDUSTRIES

 Subject name Food Specilisations

 Subject code TFD

-Subject type Elective Subject

-Prerequisites NIL
+Recommended NIL

+Course Length 1 YEAR

 Course overview Food is an important component in many special occasions.
 In Food and Hospitality students will be exposed to the contribution and impact of innovation and technologies now and in the future.
 They will begin to understand and appreciate the significant role of food in society and how food is used to develop solutions to personal, social and global issues.
 We will examine the finite nature of some resources and the impact their use on the environment and society.
 Participants will value the development of skills and gain satisfaction from their use to solve problems and create quality and nutritious food products.

-Course outline This subject is studied for TWO SEMESTERS (Full Year) in Year 10.
-Topics completed during Semester 1 and Semester 2 include: T1.
+Course outline Topics completed during Semester 1 and Semester 2 include: T1.
 Food Service and Catering - Students examine food service and catering venues and their ethical operations across a variety of settings and investigate employment opportunities; T2.
 Food for Specific Needs - Students plan and prepare safe and nutritious foods to meet specific food needs in various circumstances; T3.
 Food for Special Occasions - Food is an important component in many special occasions.
 Students explore a range of special occasions including social, cultural, religious, historical and family.
 They examine small and large-scale catering establishments; and T4.
 Food Trends - Food trends influence food selection, food service and food presentation.
 Students examine historical and current food trends and explore factors that influence their appeal and acceptability.

 Assessment A range of assessment techniques including: Product = Design folio, (students develop skills in designing, producing and evaluating solutions for specific food purposes); Project = Practical cookery, producing a variety of menu items for a specific purpose; and OnGuard Mandatory Training, (upon completion of each training module students receive a formal training accreditation certificate).

+Subject Type ELECTIVE SUBJECT

+Faculty LIFESTYLE INDUSTRIES

+Subject name Fashion and Design

+Subject code FAD

+Recommended NIL (excursion and subject specific materials)

+Course Length 1 YEAR

-Subject name Fashion and Design Subject code FAD Subject type Elective Subject Prerequisites NIL (excursion and subject specific materials) Course overview Fashion and Design develops a range of skills and knowledge in the areas of textiles and Fashion.
+Course overview Fashion and Design develops a range of skills and knowledge in the areas of textiles and Fashion.
 Students work through the design process and produce products following industry standards.

 Course outline This subject is studied for TWO SEMESTERS (Full Year) in Year 10.
-Topics completed during Semester 1 and Semester 2 include: Studying target markets and various fashion companies Sustainability - Recycling and Remaking Design process including specification sheets and fashion illustration Simple pattern manipulation Construction of a minimum of 2 fashion products Assessment A range of assessment techniques including: Product = Design folio Project = Producing a fashion item (product)
+Topics completed during Semester 1 and Semester 2 include: Studying target markets and various fashion companies Sustainability - Recycling and Remaking Design process including specification sheets and fashion illustration Simple pattern manipulation Construction of a minimum of 2 fashion products

+Assessment A range of assessment techniques including: Product = Design folio Project = Producing a fashion item (product)